-Most frequently used French words
+Most common French words

 Top 10 French words in a nutshell